 - That the business is unable to meet normal wages or normal outputs.

-Of course, some businesses that have been forced to close as a result of COVID-19.
+Of course, some businesses have been forced to close as a result of COVID-19.
 For them, it will be straightforward to demonstrate the decline in turnover.

 Another way of proving that you’ve experienced a decline in turnover is to show a decline in orders from March 2020 as against February 2020.